Please Note: Information is updated regularly, so please check back.

 Do I have to pre-register for the Thursday workshops, or can I register that day?

 It’s preferable to register in advance so that our Programming Chair and teachers have an idea of how many participants to expect at the various workshops.
-Some workshops require pre-registration to participate and get maximum benefit.
+Some workshops may require signing up in advance to get the maximum benefit.
+The contact for such a session will be listed on the schedule.
 Otherwise you may always observe.
-You may, however, register upon arrival.
+You may, however, register for 3rd Degree Thursday upon arrival.

 What is it?